 Telemedicine has the potential to improve the quality of care by making it easier to for providers to stay engaged with patients.
 Additionally, when doctors remotely track a patient’s health via monitoring systems, they can identify problems as soon as they develop.

 Studies show that the quality of telemedicine services delivered are as good those provided through in-person appointments.
-Interestingly, according to the American Telemedicine Association, “in some specialties, particularly in mental health and ICU care, telemedicine delivers a superior product, with greater outcomes and patient satisfaction.”
+Interestingly, according to the American Telemedicine Association, “in some specialties, particularly in mental health…telemedicine delivers a superior product, with greater outcomes and patient satisfaction.”

 You can’t get physical!

 Firstly, it goes without saying that physical exams are impossible via phone of computer.
 And of course, there are circumstances when an in-person visit is essential for diagnosis and treatment.
-For instance, doctors on the phone or computer can’t swab noses and throats to test for COVID-19, strep throat or for signs of other infections.
+For instance, doctors on the phone or computer can’t feel for swollen glands or look at throats or noses to test for COVID-19, strep throat or other infections.

 Additionally, doctors can’t screen for blood pressure or cholesterol levels over the phone.
 In fact, the decrease in the number of in-person doctor visits due to COVID-19 led to a significant decrease in cardiovascular screenings, both important for the prevention of heart attacks and strokes.
 Researchers compared primary care visits in the 2nd quarter of 2020 with the 2nd quarters of 2018 and 2019.
 They found: